The middle parting

 Not every face shape can get away with a middle parting haircut, but it’s a handy style to have in your repertoire.

-The ‘90s were the decade of the middle parting.
-It’s hard to say if it was the clean cut celebrity heartthrobs who popularized it, or whether the growth of grunge put it on the scene.
+The 90s was the decade of the middle parting.
+It’s hard to say if it was the clean cut celebrity heartthrobs who popularised it, or whether the growth of grunge put it on the scene.
 Either way, everyone had one.

 Great for guys with mid to long-length hair.
 Just make sure your parting naturally sits in the middle of your scalp.

 Kieron Webb - The London Barber

 Learn the fundamentals

 Roughly blow-dry your hair.
 Leave in a good amount of natural movement and texture.

 Mix a fingertip of Axe Messy Look: Flexible Paste and rub it evenly over your palms.

 Rake your fingers through your hair.
 Drag the product from the roots to the ends.

 Part roughly down the middle with your finger.
 Use a comb to get a cleaner line.